Updated May 19, 2022

 Understanding Apple’s changes

-Apple’s update introduced two major changes that influence the type of data companies can access when running email marketing campaigns.
+Apple’s update introduced three major changes that influence the type of data companies can access when running email marketing campaigns.

 What those changes mean for you